Qatar's Ooredoo launches $1.25 bln, 5-year sukuk

 SAN FRANCISCO, Aug 9 Yahoo Inc may re-evaluate plans for the cash it gets from a multibillion-dollar sale of half of its 40 percent stake in Chinese Internet company Alibaba Group.

-DOHA Nov 26 Qatari telecommunications firm Ooredoo has launched a $1.25 billion, five-year sukuk, the firm's first Islamic bond, the company said in a statement on Tuesday.
+LONDON, Nov 26 (IFR) - Qatari telecommunications firm Ooredoo has launched a $1.25 billion, five-year debut sukuk at 160 basis points over swaps.

-The benchmark-sized U.S. dollar sukuk will mature on Dec.
-3, 2018 and have a profit rate of 3.039 percent, the statement added.

-"Net proceeds from the sale of the Sukuk will be used by Ooredoo for general corporate purposes including re-financing existing indebtedness," it said.

 SAN FRANCISCO, Aug 9 Yahoo Inc may re-evaluate plans for the cash it gets from a multibillion-dollar sale of half of its 40 percent stake in Chinese Internet company Alibaba Group.